so-jelly/primes/README.md

 ## build

 local binary `go build`
 as a container `docker compose build`

 ## run

+### argument input
-run directly `go run . --int 42`

-run as a container `docker compose run --int 42`
+run with go `go run . --int 42` run as a container `docker compose run primes --int 42`

-## Requirements

-A prime number is an integer greater than 1, divisible only by one and itself.

-A prime number sieve is an algorithm or program that, when given an integer, returns a list of prime numbers greater than 1 and less than or equal to that integer.

-For example, a sieve, given the number 10, would return: 2, 3, 5, and 7.

-Given the number 21, it would return: 2, 3, 5, 7, 11, 13, 17, and 19.

-For this exercise, write a prime number sieve in any language you want.
-Performance of the sieve does
+### file input

+if no int argument is provided, primes will try to read the file `input.txt` different files can be provided with the `--file` argument

+create a test file `echo 42 > ./input.txt`
+run with go `go run . --file ./input.txt`

+we need to mount the file via docker compose, this is done with an environment variable `export PRIMES_FILE=$PWD/input.txt` then
+`docker compose run primes --file $PRIMES_FILE`

+# test

+test all the subdirectories, tests have been written for the meaty part of this, more coverage could certainly be added

+`go test -v ./...`